apache/spark/docs/sql-ref-syntax-ddl-create-view.md

 ### Examples
 {% highlight sql %}
--- Create a global temporary view `v1` if it does not exist.
+-- Create a global temporary view `subscribed_movies` if it does not exist.
-CREATE GLOBAL TEMPORARY VIEW IF NOT EXISTS v1 AS SELECT * FROM t1;
+CREATE GLOBAL TEMPORARY VIEW IF NOT EXISTS subscribed_movies
+    AS SELECT mo.member_id, mb.full_name, mo.movie_title
+     FROM movies AS mo INNER JOIN members AS mb
+     ON mo.member_id = mb.id;
--- Create or replace view `v2` with comments and metadata.
+-- Create or replace view for `experienced_employee` with comments.
-CREATE OR REPLACE VIEW v2
+CREATE OR REPLACE VIEW experienced_employee
-    (c1 COMMENT 'comment for c1', c2)
+    (ID COMMENT 'Unique identification number', Name)
-    COMMENT 'comment for v1'
+    COMMENT 'View for experienced employees'
-    TBLPROPERTIES (key1=value1, key2=value2)
-    AS SELECT * FROM t1;
+    AS SELECT id, name FROM all_employee
+        WHERE working_years > 5;
 {% endhighlight %}

 ### Parameters